simphotonics/exception_templates/README.md

         invalidState: 'Adapter x078 is missing.');
   }

-  // Method that throws parameterized error. void tearDown() {
+  // Throwing a parameterized error. void tearDown() {
     throw ErrorOfType<FailedToSerializeObject>(
         message: 'An error occured in tearDown().',